SkunkLock Carbon Review: A bargain or a liability?

 How secure is the SkunkLock Carbon?

-Unfortunately, SkunkLock have chosen not to have the Carbon rated by independent testing organizations such as Sold Secure or ART.
+Unfortunately, SkunkLock has chosen not to have the Carbon rated by independent testing organizations such as Sold Secure or ART.
 This makes it difficult to confidently categorize the overall security level of the lock (beyond the results of my tests below).

-And, in the UK at least, it also makes it difficult to get bicycle insurance, as many insurance companies stipulate that you must use a certain level of Sold Secure rated lock in order to be covered.
+And, in the UK at least, it also makes it difficult to get bicycle insurance, as many insurance companies stipulate that you must use a certain level of Sold Secure rated lock to be covered.

-All that being said, the main attraction of the SkunkLock Carbon is its angle grinder resistance, and in my tests this was pretty impressive, although also hugely variable.
-Which may be down to how it works…
+All that being said, the main attraction of the SkunkLock Carbon is its angle grinder resistance, and in my tests against a conventional attack, this was pretty impressive, although also hugely variable.

 SkunkLock Carbon shackle profile